pretix/pretix-docs/docs/guides/payment/stripe.md

 Navigate to :navpath:Your Event → Settings → Payment:.
 The :btn:Payment providers: tab on this page displays the list of active payment providers.
-The list should now include an entry for Stripe with a red ":fontawesome-solid-x: Disabled" tag.
+The list should now include an entry for Stripe with a red ":fa3-times: Disabled" tag.
 The plugin is enabled, but Stripe has not been set up and enabled as a payment provider for the event yet.
-Click on the :btn-icon:fontawesome-solid-cog:Settings: button next to Stripe.
+Click on the :btn-icon:fa3-cog:Settings: button next to Stripe.
 This takes you to the settings page for Stripe, which currently only includes the :btn:Connect with Stripe: button.
 Click the button and complete the the login and authorization process with Stripe.